Working for Captivate, I have landed my perfect job. I get to combine two passions of mine, SEO and podcasting.

-We receive lots of questions from podcasters about search engine optimization, ranging from “what is a meta description?” to “where do I put my keywords?!”
+Lots of podcasters already understand the importance of SEO, meaning that we receive lots of questions from podcasters about podcasts and search engine optimization (SEO), ranging from “what is a meta description?” to “where do I put my keywords?”

-In this blog, I’ll share my top 10 podcast SEO insider tips and best practices for optimizing your podcast for increased search traffic, discoverability and authority.
+This blog will aim to answer some of these questions, as I share my top 10 podcast SEO tips and best practices for optimizing your podcast for increased search traffic, discoverability and authority.

 In this article...